zahrataghiyar/FedGenP_code/README.md

-# Data-Free Knowledge Distillation for Heterogeneous Federated Learning
+# Heterogeneous Federated Learning via Personalized Generative Networks

 Credits
 We would like to give credit to the following repositories for their code and resources that we used in our project:
  [Data-Free Knowledge Distillation for Heterogeneous Federated](https://arxiv.org/pdf/2105.10056.pdf).

-We used their repository and added our algorithm : FedGenP
+We used their repository and added our algorithm: FedGenP

 ## Install Requirements:
 ```pip3 install -r requirements.txt```